UP | HOME

 Currently, Spot's parser for HOA ignores the optional acc-name: line, and only uses the mandatory Acceptance: line.
 As explained earlier, if this line contains primitives of the form Inf(!x) or Fin(!x) these are rewritten away, because internally Spot only works with primitives of the form Inf(x) or Fin(x).
 This also means that Spot will never produce an acceptance condition containing Fin(!x) or Inf(!x).

 Whenever an HOA file is output, Spot attempts to recognize the acceptance condition to give it a suitable acc-name: (even if Spot does not use this line, it is useful to tools that only deal with one specific acceptance condition and that do not want to parse the Acceptance: line).
-However the HOA output routine has no idea of what type of automata you are trying to output: it is only looking at the acceptance condition and trying to name it as precisely as possible.
+However, the HOA printer has no idea of what type of automata you are trying to output: it is only looking at the acceptance condition and trying to name it as precisely as possible.
 This could be a problem when a given condition accepts multiple names.

 For instance according to the canonical encodings specified by the HOA format the condition Inf(0) could be called Buchi, or generalized-Buchi 1, or (why not?) parity min even 1 or parity max even 1.
 Spot will always call this acceptance condition Buchi.

-Similarly the acceptance condition t is always called all (not generalized-Buchi 0 or Rabin 0, etc.), and while f is always named none.
+Similarly, the acceptance condition t is always called all (not generalized-Buchi 0 or Rabin 0, etc.), and while f is always named none.

 One of the consequence is that when you run ltl2tgba with its default settings (which are to produce automata with transition-based generalized Büchi acceptance) you actually obtain an output that: